dhawth/jedi/README.md

 mvn clean package
 ls target/jedi-1.0.0-jar-with-dependencies.jar

+Build the junixsocket C library if you want Jedi to speak unix sockets natively.
+These libraries are only used and the unix socket support is only enabled if you specify a unix_socket_path in the jedi.conf.
+It defaults to null so you won't get any UnsatisfiedLinkError exceptions at runtime.

+cd 3rdparty/junixsocket-1.3
+ant jars

+This puts 2 .so files into 3rdparty/junixsocket-1.3/lib-native that will need to be in your LD_LIBRARY_PATH (or DYLD_LIBRARY_PATH on OS X) when you start up Jedi.
+Note that you need not do anything special with the .jars it creates, the important one is already included in the monolithic jar that Jedi's build process produces.
+You only need to concern yourself with the .so files.

 Build darkside according to the instructions there.
 There's a gotcha involving a localhost mock dynamo instance requirement for the tests to pass, and it requires java 7.